d2si-oss/contributing-guidelines/README.md

    * use the present tense
    * use the imperative mood
    * limit the first line to 72 characters
-   * reference any associated issues and/or PRs
+   * reference any associated issues and/or PRs (if applicable)

    ```bash
    git commit -am 'Add new feature...'